rednikss/Arcanoid-OMG/README.md

 # Arcanoid

 ## About
 Second project created during internship.
 Mobile game in arkanoid genre.
+Destroy all the blocks by moving the spaceship and saving the ball.

 ## Used Technologies
 - Dependency Injection Pattern
 - State Machine Pattern
 - Object Pool Pattern
+- Used asynchronous methods for animation

 ## Screenshots